-People no longer “have children” or “raise children.”
-They “parent.”
+People no longer have children or raise children.
+They parent.
 This trend, which can be traced to the verbing of such nouns as lunch and bed, has reached epidemic proportions in the U.S. alone, and threatens to replace completely the once popular sport of child rearing.
 We have decided to exploit the current popularity of this locution by inventing a singular form for the male progenitor.
 Here, then, is our guide to daddying.

 This guide has no pretensions of being politically correct.
 On the contrary, we've gone out of our way to avoid even the appearance of political rectitude.
 The current fashion is to show great concern for the mother of a new baby.
 The mother, after all, has had to carry the child for nine months or so, and has had to undergo unspeakable horrors to deliver said child.
 Sure.
 That's fine.